keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 * We want to verify that the application meets user requirements and functions as intended.

-* We are performing system, integration, or acceptance testing\*\*.\*\*
+* We are performing system, integration, or acceptance testing.

 ### **Tools Used for Black Box Testing:**

-Tools Like Selenium and Postman are commonly used for [automating functional test](https://keploy.io/blog/community/how-to-use-assertions-in-python-selenium-for-testing) and validating application behaviours.
+Tools Like [<mark>Selenium</mark>](https://keploy.io/blog/community/getting-started-with-selenium-ide) and Postman are commonly used for [automating functional test](https://keploy.io/blog/community/how-to-use-assertions-in-python-selenium-for-testing) and validating application behaviours.

 ## **What is White Box Testing**?